vkhanht1/ML-DL-Study-Notes/README.md

 - [ ] Implement Convolutional Neural Networks (CNN) for better image recognition.
 - [ ] Explore Autograd and Manual Training Loops in PyTorch.
 - [ ] Deploy models using TensorFlow Lite or TorchServe.

----
-*Follow my journey as I explore the world of Artificial Intelligence!*